kiml42/SpaceCombatSimulation/README.md

     Priority:
         "Can't remove Rigidbody because HingeJoint depends on it" rocket engines carry on regardless if the rocket has no target.
-    Graphical - Beams don't turn off when the turret dies.
+    Graphical - Beams don't turn off when the turret dies. - haven't seen this one in a while.
     Rocket engine plumes start on

 TODO:
     Priority:
-        spawn a cube on a spawn point to check if there is anything in the way, skip that point if there is, then destroy the cube.
-            Make the cube quite small so that small turrets on the edge that wouldn't intersect are allowed.
         Some way for turrets to account for their own turn rates.
         Turret friction without using angular drag.
         Handle very high speed collisions -sort of done.